HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 In 2024, 48% of mobile websites used an LCP image that was 100KB or less.
 Though, for 8% of the mobile pages the LCP element size is more than 1000KB.

-This aligns with the [Lighthouse audit on unoptimized images](https://github.com/GoogleChrome/lighthouse/blob/main/core/audits/byte-efficiency/uses-optimized-images.js), which also reports the amount of wasted kilobytes that could be saved by image optimization.
+This aligns with the <a hreflang="en" href="https://github.com/GoogleChrome/lighthouse/blob/main/core/audits/byte-efficiency/uses-optimized-images.js">Lighthouse audit on unoptimized images</a>, which also reports the amount of wasted kilobytes that could be saved by image optimization.

 {{ figure_markup(
   image="largest-contentful-paint-images-wasted-kb.png",